JaeSouth/demo-class/ND-ProjectDescription.md

 **Purpose**
-To be another demonstation for our big
+To be another demonstation for our Showcase at the end of the program